midhunhk/midhunhk.github.io/_posts/2016-07-30-java-8-lambdas-thread.md

 ---
 Ever since I heard Lambdas as one of the new features of Java 8, I did some research on it and ended up not understanding it at all.
 Other than some relation with complex mathematical terms, there was nothing I could understand about this.

-This week, while watching a session by <a href="http://getify.me">Kyle Simpson</a>, I came across some Closure examples in JavaScript.
+This week, while watching a session on Advanced Javascript, I came across some Closure examples.

 After setting up Eclipse Neon and JDK8, the first thing I tried was to write an example Lambda expression.
 It was then that a colleague of mine, <a href="https://github.com/RaghuChandrasekaran">Raghu</a> directed me to a real life example for lambdas which was simple to understand.